The Urinary System

 Categories:

-- Vascular: Nephrosclerosis from long-standing hypertension
+- Vascular: Nephrosclerosis ((thickening and hardening) of small renal arteries and arterioles from long-standing hypertension

 - Infectious: Chronic pyelonephritis